VERG Brooklyn Veterinary Team

 Arelis started working at VERG in 2006.
 She is a warm, spiritual, kind-hearted, compassionate person who loves helping people.
 In her spare time, she loves spending time with her husband/family and finds peace when she is surrounded by music.
 Arelis aspires to be a Musical producer and pursue her own singing career in the future.
 She truly enjoys her role at VERG, and she loves her team.
 She strives to make your front desk experience as seamless as possible.

-Crystal Contaldi, LVT Supervisor
+Daisy Hernandez, LVT Supervisor

 Crystal is a Licensed Veterinary Technician who has been working with animals since 2001.
 With over 20 years of experience, she is well-rounded in the hospital setting.
 After several years in emergency and critical care, and 10 years in a stand-alone veterinary imaging facility, Crystal found her passion for anesthesia.
 She moved from New Jersey to Brooklyn, and in July 2021 she joined the VERG surgery team.
 Crystal is especially excited to work alongside our Anesthesiologist, Dr. Ben Gingold.
 In her spare time, Crystal enjoys biking, beach days, craft beer, and hanging out with her cat Blue and her two dogs, Martini and Kona.